PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 // We get the kontainer instance val kontainer = blueprint.create()

-// We use the service and access the injected service val myService = kontainer.get(MyService::class)
+// We use the service
+val myService = kontainer.get(MyService::class)

+// We get all injected Repos
 myService.repos.forEach {
     println(it.name)
 }